robdy/robdy.io/src/pages/blog/2021-04-17-automating-call-queues-and-auto-attendant-onboarding.md

 ---
 templateKey: blog-post
-title: Automating Call Queues and Auto Attendant onboarding
+title: Automating Call Queue and Auto Attendant onboarding
 date: 2021-04-17T18:08:20.654Z
 description: One of the most complex activities for Teams admins is creating call queues and auto attendants.
 You don't create them every day, but when you